gosub-io/gosub-engine/README.md

  - Document tree
  - Several APIs for connecting to javascript
  - Configuration store
  - An basic OS/System Information Fetcher
+ - An basic WebSocket

 The idea is that this engine will receive some kind of stream of bytes (most likely from a socket or file) and parse this into a valid HTML5 document tree.
 From that point, it can be fed to a renderer engine that will render the document tree into a window, or it can be fed to a more simplistic engine that will render it in a terminal.